FRCPath Histopathology Part 2 - Details for International Candidates

 105,504 to 139,882

 A leading NHS hospital in South West England is looking for a Consultant in Histopathology with an interest in general histopathology and non-gynae cytology, with opportunities to develop a special interest.
 The Histopathology department consists of a team of highly experienced consultants, supported by middle-grade doctors.
-This Histopathology job is open to both international and UK-based applicants, though those with FRCPath or equivalent qualifications are particularly encouraged to apply.
+This Histopathology job is open to both international and UK-based applicants, though only those with eligible for specialist registration can be considered.

 JOB REQUIREMENTS AND DETAILS

-FRCPath or equivalent qualification and CCT within 6 months of interview (or international equivalent) with experience in general histopathology and non-gynae cytology are required for this role, and The salary will be between the standard NHS Consultant pay scale, with salary dependent on experience or grade.
+CESR submission, a European specialist qualification, or CCT within 6 months of interview (or international equivalent) with experience in general histopathology and non-gynae cytology are required for this role, and The salary will be between the standard NHS Consultant pay scale, with salary dependent on experience or grade.

 CORE DUTIES OF THIS ROLE